Trump-themed store in Easton cleans up after car smashed into the shop

 He called for civility ahead of the 2022 midterm elections.

-Hundreds of items of merchandise were damaged, and are unable to be sold.
+Hundreds of items of merchandise were damaged and are unable to be sold.
+Lambert said it’s painful to see his store and its merchandise covered in glass.

 According to police, the driver was a 46-year-old man from Raynham.
 He was taken to Good Samaritan Medical Center and is expected to be OK.